wudanhua/Metro-Navigation/project.md

  | b.
 Login fails. |
  | c.
 The friend has not logged in. |
  | d.
 Navigation does not respond. |
-4. Other activities at the same time: | The user obtains a notification from a friend. |
+4. Other activities at the same time: | The user obtains a notification from another friend. |
 5. The end: | The app shows that the friend is available and their location. |
 6.